 Mr. McGlynn is president of the McGlynn, Hall & Clinton Insurance Agencies in Sudbury, and resides in Weston.

-Mr. Young is a lifelong aviation and space enthusiast and is currently engaged in the pursuit of his Private Pilot certification at Lawrence Airport.
+Mr. Young is a lifelong aviation and space enthusiast and earned a Private Pilot Certificate in 2019.
 He is an avid user of Lockheed-Martin’s Prepar3d flight simulation software to enhance his learning and believes in the use of scenario based training including the use of flight simulation to supplement training.

 Mr. Young has previously served as the chairman of the North Reading Historical Commission, He has also served as an executive board member on the Tewksbury Historical Society, the North Reading Historical and Antiquarian Society, and the British Iron Association of Massachusetts.
 He is a member of EAA Chapter 106, Aero Club of NE, AOPA, NEHGS, British Iron Association of MA and many smaller societies and organizations.